 What AI Crawlers Actually See When They Visit Your Site

 AI crawlers do not see your website the same way a browser does.
 They see raw HTML, structured data, and metadata.
 Everything that requires JavaScript rendering, user interaction, or visual layout is invisible to them.
+This is the diagnostic side of what the five pillars of AI citability call retrievability: the first pillar that, when missing, caps every other pillar's effect.

 We built citability.dev specifically to measure this gap.
 After running infrastructure scans on 50+ websites, patterns emerged that explain why some sites get cited by AI and others get ignored.

-The First 3 Seconds of an AI Crawl
+The First 3 Seconds of an AI Crawl#

 When GPTBot (OpenAI), ClaudeBot (Anthropic), or PerplexityBot visits your site, the sequence is predictable: